eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 The choice of Instance Factor Pattern directly maps to the desired security goals:

 - **IFP Patterns B and C** are sufficient to achieve **workload portability and standardization**.
 They protect against Network Attackers but assume the underlying infrastructure provider is trusted.

 - **IFP Pattern A** is designed for **high-assurance and zero-trust environments**.
 By anchoring the `IF` in a hardware root of trust (HRoT), it enables strong isolation and is sufficient to mitigate the Malicious Provider threat model.

-For detailed pattern specifications and implementation guidance, see [I-D.eca-impl] Section 2.
+For detailed pattern specifications and implementation guidance, see [](#instance-factor-patterns-ifp).

 ## Attester State Compromise {#attester-state-compromise}

 The formal model confirms that the protocol cannot maintain secrecy of the Validator Factor (VF) if the Attester's runtime state is compromised and the ephemeral decryption key is extracted.
 The confidentiality of `VF` is critically dependent on the secrecy of the Attester's ephemeral private decryption key.
-A formal "State Reveal" analysis was conducted, where the Attester's ephemeral private key was deliberately leaked to an attacker (see Appendix A.2.3).
+A formal "State Reveal" analysis was conducted, where the Attester's ephemeral private key was deliberately leaked to an attacker (see [](#attester-state-reveal)).
 The model confirmed that this compromise allows a passive network attacker to intercept the Phase 2 ciphertext from the Verifier and successfully decrypt it, thereby revealing the `VF`.

 This result establishes the protocol's security boundary regarding the Attester's runtime state.
 The only viable mitigation for this threat is the use of IFP Pattern A (hardware-rooted), where the Instance Factor (IF), and by extension all keys derived from it, are protected by a hardware root of trust, making them resilient to software-level compromise.

 ## Verifier Key Compromise Impact Analysis {#verifier-key-compromise-impact-analysis}

-Formal analysis (Appendix A.2.2) identified that long-term Verifier keys enable freshness attacks in theory.
+Formal analysis ([](#verifier-key-compromise)) identified that long-term Verifier keys enable freshness attacks in theory.
 However, the protocol's cryptographic binding design **ensures** these attacks cannot produce valid authentication, limiting impact to denial of service at worst.

-When using SAE transport [I-D.sae-protocol], compromise of Verifier signing keys has negligible security impact:
+When using SAE transport [@I-D.ritz-sae], compromise of Verifier signing keys has negligible security impact:

-- **Authentication remains secure**: Attackers cannot forge acceptable evidence
+- **Authentication remains secure:** Attackers cannot forge acceptable evidence
-- **Protocol integrity maintained**: All validation gates (8-10) will reject evidence derived from attacker-injected values
+- **Protocol integrity maintained:** All validation gates (8-10) will reject evidence derived from attacker-injected values
-- **Maximum impact**: Denial of service only
+- **Maximum impact:** Denial of service only

 This resilience results from two factors:
 1. SAE's pull-only architecture prevents message injection without repository access